Dropdown

 import { Dropdown } from 'compotes'

-console.log(dropdown.isOpen)options(options object): Get options used to init the componentisOpen(boolean): Tell if the dropdown is open or nottype('default' or 'menu'): Tell the current type of dropdown
+console.log(dropdown.isOpen)options(options object): Get options used to init the componentisOpen(boolean): Indicates if the dropdown is open or nottype('default' or 'menu'): Indicates the current type of dropdown

 Events